 My first mobile phone was the size of my forearm.

-It came with a huge antenna and was thick as a fist.
+It came with a huge antenna and it was as thick as a fist.
 I was 12 years old and loved it.
 Today, I’m still in love with my mobile phone.
 It’s not the same one though.
 I replaced it with a slimmer version that doesn’t require a suitcase for itself.

 1) I no longer have an abnormally large bicep from picking up my mobile phone, and